Calder High School

-The Calder High School is a coeducational comprehensive school.
+Calder High School is a coeducational comprehensive school.
 It specialises in technology, with technology rooms.
 It is located in the village of Mytholmroyd, in the metropolitan district of Calderdale, in northern England.

 Admissions

 As of the academic year 2006-7, it had 1,294 pupils.
 At the start of the 2010-1 term, Calder High had a total of 27 new teachers including the new Head Teacher Mrs. Spillane.

 From September 2013 the school has a new Head Teacher, Mr Anthony Guise.

 It is situated in the middle of the village, north of the A646.